Fully Autonomous AI Agents Should Not be Developed: Definitions

-Recently introduced AI agents are built on ML models, many specifically using LLMs to drive their actions, which is a new approach for computer software execution.
-Aside from this difference, today’s AI agents share similarities with those in the past and, in some cases, realize previous ideas of what agents might be like \cite{WooldridgeJennings1995}: acting with autonomy, demonstrating social ability, and appropriately balancing reactive and proactive actions.
+Recently introduced AI agents are built on ML models, many specifically using LLMs to drive their actions, which is a relatively new approach for computer software execution.
+Aside from this difference, today’s AI agents share similarities with those described in the past and, in some cases, realize previous ideas of what agents might be like \cite{WooldridgeJennings1995}: taking steps autonomously, navigating social expectations, and appropriately balancing reactive and proactive actions.